GetPageSpeed/nginx-extras-docs/docs/modules/secure-token.md

 ---

 title: "Secure token module for NGINX"
 description: "RPM package nginx-module-secure-token.
 Generates CDN tokens, either as a cookie or as a query string parameter (m3u8,mpd,f4m only).
 Currently supports Akamai v2 tokens, and Amazon CloudFront tokens.
-In addition, the module supports the encryption of URIs with a configured key "
+In addition, the module supports the encryption of URIs with a configured key"

 ---